-But then that begs the real questions doesn’t it?
+But then that begs the real question, doesn’t it?
 Should we want to commit taxpayer dollars to our athletes?
-I love sports, and I love amateur sport even more.
-There is something refreshingly honest about a good high school basketball game where committed 17-year olds wear their emotions on their sleeve and learn valuable life lessons.
-I don’t get that sort of purity much from the Olympics anymore (even though China’s gymnastics team makes my 17-year olds look like pension-collectors).
-Think about this way, if a friendly alien race came down from space tomorrow and was looking at how we allocated our resources, how would you feel about explaining that in a world where we can’t feed everyone, we dedicate massive amounts of wealth to staging an event that is basically a pissing contest between countries at this point?
+I love sports, and I love amateur sports even more.
+There is something refreshingly honest about a good high school basketball game where committed 17-year-olds wear their emotions on their sleeve and learn valuable life lessons.
+I don’t get that sort of purity much from the Olympics anymore (even though China’s gymnastics team makes my 17-year-olds look like pension collectors).
+Think about it this way, if a friendly alien race came down from space tomorrow and was looking at how we allocated our resources, how would you feel about explaining that in a world where we can’t feed everyone, we dedicate massive amounts of wealth to staging an event that is basically a pissing contest between countries at this point?
 I would feel a little embarrassed once I put it all in context.
-Even in a wealthy country like Canada, when roughly 16% of our population is under the poverty line (depending on which census you use) and we can’t even afford our own justice system, is their really an argument to be made for paying amateur athletes to pursue their elite dreams?
+Even in a wealthy country like Canada, when roughly 16% of our population is under the poverty line (depending on which census you use) and we can’t even afford our own justice system, is there really an argument to be made for paying amateur athletes to pursue their elite dreams?

 Please Don’t Take Away My Flag…